teisdbr/winlibrs-docs-test/data-elements.md

 Example Number | Description :-------------:|:-----------
 1 | In resisting arrest, a fugitive pulled a gun and fired two times in the direction of two police officers who were attempting to take him into custody.
 Neither officer was hit, but both drew their weapons and returned fire, killing the fugitive.
-As this was a Justifiable Homicide (NIBRS 09C), Criminal Killed by Police Officer ('21') should be entered into *Data Element 31*.
-Assuming the facts above, the possible entries for *Data Element 32*
-are:
-A Criminal Attacked Police Officer and That Officer Killed Criminal B Criminal Attacked Police Officer and Criminal Killed by Another Police Officer F Criminal Resisted Arrest
-As **only one code** can be entered into this Data Element (32), the most descriptive code (as determined by the reporting agency) should be used.
+As this was a Justifiable Homicide (NIBRS 09C), Criminal Killed by Police Officer ('21') should be entered into *Data Element 31*.<br><br>Assuming the facts above, the possible entries for *Data Element 32* are: {::nomarkdown}<ul><li>A - Criminal Attacked Police Officer and That Officer Killed Criminal</li><li>B - Criminal Attacked Police Officer and Criminal Killed by Another Police Officer</li><li>F - Criminal Resisted Arrest</li></ul>{:/}As only one code can be entered into this Data Element (32), the most descriptive code (as determined by the reporting agency) should be used.
 In this case, the reporting agency entered *Criminal Attached Police Officer and That Officer Killed Criminal('A')*.

 ___

 <br>

 ## Type of Injury (33)